+Undergraduate students are allowed grade point average recalculation in up to four repeated courses.
 Under the course repeat policy, all courses taken and their grades appear on the transcript in the semester in which they were taken.
 Under the grade point average recalculation policy, the grade earned the first time the course is taken will be dropped from the calculation of the cumulative GPA and the grade(s) earned when the course is repeated will be used in the calculation.
 This rule holds, even if the second grade is lower than the first.
 If a course is repeated more than once, the first grade is not counted in the GPA, but all other grades for that course are calculated in the cumulative GPA.

-A request for course repeat can be found here: https://illinois.edu/fb/sec/7335361
+Request to repeat a course can be found here: https://illinois.edu/fb/sec/7335361